DOCA Management Service Guide

 ]

-Failing to provide a mandatory param for decoding a leaf leads to that leaf being skipped.
+Failing to provide a mandatory parameter for decoding a leaf leads to that leaf being skipped.
 The entire request fails when the first leaf fails.

 Set Request